[NOTE: This post was updated on August 9, 2017, with mostly photos from our August 5, 2017 event at American Sardine Bar.]

 Once again, we ended our tour by indulging in sweets.
 This year, we enjoyed some “nice” bon bons in the form of truffles from Mueller Chocolate Co. in the Reading Terminal Market.

-And, yes, two years ago, we drove long and far to find a Carvel that makes the infamous Cookie Puss ice cream cake.
+And, yes, three years ago, we drove long and far to find a Carvel that makes the infamous Cookie Puss ice cream cake.
 (Note, the Beasties had to change the spelling of the album and song for legal reasons.)

-And there you have it, many (many!) bites/sips later, we’ve completed our third annual Beastie Boys-inspired food/drink tour in honor of Adam “MCA” Yauch.
+And there you have it, many (many!) bites/sips later, we’ve completed our fourth annual Beastie Boys-inspired food/drink tour in honor of Adam “MCA” Yauch.
 We look forward to doing this again next year and every year on the weekend/week before August 5th.

 Happy Birthday, MCA!
 We miss you now and forever.
 Thank you for everything, Good Sir.
 “Gratitude.”
 Cheers to MCA, the Beastie Boys and hungry/thirsty Beastie fans everywhere!

-In addition to being the founder/editor of this Chocolate Covered Memories blog, Lee Porter is the writer/producer of the award-winning comedy Web series My Ruined Life, the Philadelphia beer reporter for Ale Street News, the editor of the comic book ADAM 12, the Eastern Pennsylvania sales manager for Two Roads Brewing Co. and a member of the Board of Director of Azuka Theatre.
+In addition to being the founder/editor of this Chocolate Covered Memories blog, Lee Porter is the writer/producer of the award-winning comedy Web series My Ruined Life, the Philadelphia beer reporter for Ale Street News, the editor of the comic book ADAM 12, the Eastern Pennsylvania territory manager for Two Roads Brewing Co. and a member of the Board of Director of Azuka Theatre.
 Lee lives in Philadelphia and is still on a mission to find pannenkoeken in Philly, drink a Ballentine quart (“Ballantine quarts with the puzzle on the cap” — High Plain Drifter) and black and tans (“Concoct a black and tan in my brandy snifter” — High Plain Drifter) next year during the week before MCA’s BDay …